spyder-ide/loghub/README.rst

       -te, --template TEMPLATE
                             Use a custom Jinja2 template file

+      --batch {milestones,tags}
+                            Run loghub for all milestones or all tags

+      --no-prs              Run loghub without any pull requests output

 Label utility CLI arguments
 ---------------------------
 loghub includes an additional utility to get or update labels.